theashu02/frontdesk/README.md

 ## Bridge real phone calls with LiveKit Cloud PSTN

-The Python worker only listens in a LiveKit room; to reach it from a real phone call, use LiveKit Cloud’s PSTN feature to bridge PSTN callers into that room.
+The Python worker only listens in a LiveKit room; to reach it from a real phone call, use LiveKit Cloud's PSTN feature to bridge PSTN callers into that room.

 1. **Expose LiveKit credentials to the Next.js app**
    Create `apps/frontend/.env.local` (or set environment vars in your hosting platform):